simranquirky/Frontend_templates/TO-Do/readme.md

-## I have created a folder named TODO in which I have added my project named TODO notes using Javascript.
-Please review my project and merge it.
-Thank You.
+## TODO notes is a project based on javascript where user can write notes what to do and can see later. user can also delete the notes as well.